wesionio/docs/whitepaper/design_principle.rst

 Do not pursue the Token price increase
 --------------------------------------

-Unrestrained valuation expansion is not the original intention of :ref:`voken`.
+Unrestrained valuation expansion is not the original intention of :ref:`wesion`.
 From the point of view of ecological currency, the value scale is stable, the low cost is convenient to hold, the convenience of circulation and the convenience of payment have more practical significance.